-Our Customer Services Policy is part of our identity and our “Professional Engagement Letter” provides clear details of our terms and conditions.
+Our Customer Services Policy is part of our identity and our “Professional Client Care Letter” provides clear details of our terms and conditions.

 Our aim is to give you a good service at all times, however if you have a complaint you are invited to let us know as soon as possible.
 Please contact our Clerk who will in many cases, resolve the issue immediately.
 Where this is not possible the complaint will be passed onto our Head of Chambers to find an amicable outcome.